Tax Breaks Available for Parents Helping Their Parents

 • Medical expense deductions

-• Student interest, tuition and fees deductions.
+• Student loan interest, tuition and fees deductions.

 *2009 USA Today/ABC News/Gallup Poll